manjiiN/dtzs-planner/README.md

 - `js/script.js`: JavaScript file for functionality.
 - `data/`: Folder for storing data files (e.g., tasks.json).

-## Getting Started

-1. Open `index.html` in a web browser.
-2. Implement the TODO items in the code files.
-3. Add more features as needed.

 ## TODO

 - Complete the HTML structure in `index.html`.